Revision Transformers: Instructing Language Models to Change their Values: Discussion

-\paragraph{Evaluating NLG.} In general, current measures to evaluate NLG suffer from a semantic gap \citep{sai2022Survey}.
+\paragraph{Evaluating NLG.} In general, standard measures to evaluate NLG suffer from a semantic gap \cite{sai2022Survey}.
 For instance, our experiments uncovered that the LLM often generates the right justification but the wrong declarative part of the answer as a result of the \textit{negative question} problem.
 In other words, ``Shouldn't you do ...?'' can also be answered by ``No, you shouldn't'' while the actual ground truth is ``Yes, you shouldn't''.
-Humans often treat both answers as equivalent, a well-known finding for human communication \citep{negative_kamoen}, which is very certainly also represented in such a way in the large-scale pre-training data.
-As a means, we provide results on a set of different NLG scores (Ngram-based and task-specific) to better and diversely evaluate the task at hand.
-So, while the absolute value of each score might be treated with a grain of salt, they still reflect helpful indicators for evaluating our approach.
-Moreover, in the real-world use case, users decide what an adequate revision looks like and when to interact in general.
+Humans often treat both answers as equivalent, a well-known finding for human communication \cite{negative_kamoen}, which is very certainly also represented in such a way in the large-scale pre-training data.
+As a means, we provide results on a set of various NLG scores to better and diversely evaluate the task at hand.
+To this end, we extended standard scores (Ngram-based \cite{kim-etal-2010-evaluating}) with task-specific (polarity accuracy \cite{delphi_jiang}) and semantic-focused (Bertscore \cite{zhang2020bertscore}) scores.
+So, while the absolute value of each score might be treated with a grain of salt, they still reflect helpful indicators for evaluating and the combination of many scores gives strong evidence for the function of our method.
+And in the real-world, humans generally decide what an adequate revision looks like and when to interact.